 Our bodies aren’t much different.
 Except instead of gas, we need food, and instead of a low-fuel light, we feel hunger.
 But sometimes, things can go wrong with our signals.
 Sometimes they tell us to eat even if we don’t need the extra energy or tell our body to store fat we don’t need.

-The best part of all of this is that you have the ability to reset these signals if you need to.
-In doing so, the author says you will have the tools you need to be the mechanic of your own health.
+You have the ability to reset these signals if you need to.
+You can be the mechanic of your own health.
+Here’s how.

 Lesson 2: If you want to shed the extra pounds, eat at the right time of day, get movement in, and make sure you get a good night’s sleep.

-Another problem people run into is eating too frequently.
-This causes a problem with our hormone insulin, which as we know, tells the body to stop breaking down fat and start using the fuel we’ve just eaten.
+We also eat too frequently.
+This causes a problem with our hormone insulin.
 Snacking constantly can keep your body stuck in store-fat mode.
 That’s why it’s best to stick to three meals in a day and limit snacking.

 Lesson 3: If you’re having trouble with your weight, maybe it’s time to adjust your eating habits.